uchicago-cs/cmsc22000/_sources/syllabus.rst.txt

 - Posting on online forums for help with figuring out a issue with your code (we would prefer that you ask those questions directly to us but, to be clear, using external forums in this way is not forbidden).
+- Using Generative AI systems (we expand on this in the section below)

 In general, we will not be policing the attribution of small-scale contributions by outside sources, but it is still important that you include those attributions from a documentation